 CSH Surrey is a profit-for-purpose business called a social enterprise, which means it has a social ethos and exists to benefit its local communities.
 Any surplus is re-invested back into the business rather than paid as dividends to shareholders.
 It is a member of Social Enterprise UK.

 In 2012 CSH Surrey launched its Community Fund with £10,000 from its reserves.
-Every two months it awards grants of up to £1,000 to support health and well being projects run by local groups and organisations.
+Every two months it awards grants to support health and well being projects run by local groups and organisations.
 Organisations that have benefited include Home Start Elmbridge, The Bees Boccia Club (Epsom and Ewell), mid Surrey Mencap and The Pitstop (Mole Valley).

 In 2011 CSH Surrey's then MDs, Jo Pritchard and Tricia McGregor, were awarded MBEs for Services to Social Enterprise.